brokelyn/whatTimeIsIt-telegram-bot/README.md

-# What Time Is It - 1337
+#What Time Is It - 1337

 It is a game played in a messanger service of you choice in a group.
 The goal is to write `1337` at the time 13:37.
 If you do so, you get one point.
 The member with the most points at the end of the year wins the game.

 It is legal to post any other time to the group.
-If you post the wrong time per example `1337` at 13:38 you get kicked out of the group until the next day.
+If you post the wrong time as example `1337` at 13:38 you get kicked out of the group until the next day.

 # Messenger Bot